Thodd/JMPEngine/samples/arpg/docs/backlog.md

 * [ ] Hearts
 * [ ] Text-Box System
 * [ ] Enemies
+  * [x] Rener initial Enemy
+  * [ ] Make Map-Object Types sanity check --> similar to tile-types in Tileset.js
+    * Is each Enemy a separate type?
+    * Or just 1 type == Enemy, and then spawn different kinds of enemy based on some random logic (e.g. distance to spawn, player weapon progression -> stronger weapon == stronger enemies?)
   * [ ] Walk around randomly
   * [ ] Hurt by Slash
     * [ ] Knockback